AI Glossary

 Trigger-Based Automation

-Automation initiated by specific events or conditions, such as receiving an email.
+Automation initiated by specific events or conditions, such as receiving an email, chat message, or social media notification.

 Turing Test